Log in with your email address

 We make every effort to use packaging materials that are safe, responsibly sourced and recyclable.
 Our half-gallon and quart milk cartons are constructed from recyclable opaque paperboard.
 The state-of-the-art, chlorine-free process used to whiten the paperboard results in no harmful residues, including dioxins.
 Our milk cartons do not contain harmful chemicals such as chlorine, and they are printed using food-safe water-based inks.
 Our shelf-stable single serves are made with Tetra-Pak aseptic technology that allows milk to be stored at room temperature for up to seven months or until the date code.
 Once opened, they must be refrigerated.
 These packages are also made of recyclable paperboard.
 Gallon containers are made of recyclable #2 HDPE plastic.
 Their opaque white color serves as a barrier to the ultraviolet rays of store lights, protecting the milk's freshness and nutritional value.

 Our half gallon cartons, gallon jugs and aseptic single serve containers are all recyclable.
 The availability of recycling facilities to process these packages varies from one community to another.
-Please visit our packaging partner, TetraPak, to learn more about recycling facilities in your area. [http://www.tetrapak.com/us/environment/recycle/pages/recycling.aspx] If our packages are not being recycled in your community, we urge you to encourage and work with your local recycling center to expand their efforts.
+Please visit Carton Council to learn more about recycling facilities in your area.
+If our packages are not being recycled in your community, we urge you to encourage and work with your local recycling center to expand their efforts.

 Yes, we work with approximately 40 certified organic processing and handling operations to manufacture and package our products.
 Each one is audited at least annually during an onsite organic inspection conducted by USDA-accredited certifying agent representatives or independent inspectors.
 Additionally, they regularly review site-specific organic certifications, policies and procedures.

-Horizon organic milk comes from over 600 certified organic family farms in 21 states.
+Horizon organic milk comes from nearly 700 certified organic family farms in 23 states.
 Our family farmer partners supply 99% of our milk.
 Horizon also owns and operates a farm in Maryland that supplies 1% of our milk.
 Learn more.

 Each farm is required to demonstrate compliance with a site-specific organic system plan and National Organic Program standards.
 This is done via onsite monitoring, annual organic inspections by USDA-accredited certifying agent representatives or independent inspectors, and routine visits from Horizon field personnel.
-The same is true for our company-owned farms in Idaho and Maryland.
+The same is true for our company-owned farm in Maryland.

-We raise our own organic calves from birth on our company-owned farms, as do our family farmer partners.
+We raise our own organic calves from birth on our company-owned farm, as do our family farmer partners.

 In compliance with USDA Organic Regulations, all Horizon cows must graze on pasture for at least four months of the year.
 The grazing season varies depending on geographic region.
 Cows are required to have year-round access to the outdoors, shade, shelter, exercise areas and direct sunlight.
 Fresh air and exercise are considered vital to a cow's health even in the non-pasture season.
 Every farmer is responsible for creating and adhering to a pasture management plan that must be updated annually.

 The use of antibiotics is strictly prohibited in organic dairy animals, including calves, at all stages of life.
 The first and best defense against illness is prevention.
 But when a calf or cow does become ill, we rely on natural and alternative methods as our preferred treatment.
 If a sick animal cannot be restored to full health with organic-approved treatments, we may administer antibiotics or other prescribed synthetic medicines to return a calf or cow to good health.
 However, when antibiotics or other prohibited materials are administered, the animal is no longer considered organic and is permanently removed from the herd.
 We always consider the well-being of our animals first and never allow an animal to suffer.
 The use of added growth hormones rBST and rBGH is strictly prohibited on Horizon farms.
-The use of these substances is not allowed in any organic dairy.
+The use of these substances is not allowed in any organic dairy; however, no significant difference has been shown between milk from rBST-treated and non rBST-treated cows.

 The first and best defense against illness is prevention.
 Quality pasture, high-forage diets, low-stress birthing, regular veterinary checkups, freedom of movement and clean living conditions all contribute to preventive health care.
 When a calf or cow does become ill, we rely on natural and alternative methods as our preferred treatment.
 The use of antibiotics is strictly prohibited.
 If a sick animal cannot be restored to full health with organic-approved treatments, we may administer antibiotics or other prescribed synthetic medicines.
 However, when antibiotics or other prohibited materials are administered, the animal is no longer considered organic and is permanently removed from the herd.
 We always consider the well-being of our animals first and never allow an animal to suffer.

 No, cloned animals cannot be considered organic under National Organic Program regulations.
-Horizon does not allow cloned animals on its partner or company-owned farms.
+Horizon does not allow cloned animals on its partner or company-owned farm.